Big 10: Who's the TV personality you wanted to grow up to be like as a kid?

 With the passing of one of TV’s titans, John Madden, we asked on-air personalities near and far: Who’s the broadcaster you wanted to grow up to be like?

-CAROL MARINUI alumna, Peabody Award-winning Chicago broadcast journalism legend“It was in college at the University of Illinois that I first saw Catherine ‘Cassie’ Mackin (right) on the air on NBC.
+“It was in college at the University of Illinois that I first saw Catherine ‘Cassie’ Mackin on the air on NBC.
 Yes, she was blonde.
 Yes, she was beautiful.
 But on top of it all, she was smart, did serious stories, was an actual network correspondent — a lone woman in a sea of men.

 “I remember one night, home from college, I was watching the news with my mother.
 Cassie Mackin came on.
 Did her report.
 Signed off, ‘Catherine Mackin, NBC News.’